Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

 When updating the data from the timeline, the spiral transits.
-The first version only moved all the circles in the center and looked like something from the next image:
+The first version only moved all the circles in the center and redrew the whole spiral after removing every element, what a waste!
+It looked like something from the next image while in transition:

 <br >
 <div align = 'center'>